mathertel/gfxDraw/README.md

 * graphic primitives like lines, arcs and cubic bezier curves
 * text based path definitions that combine the primitives to build a visual graphic element,
 * transformation functions on path based vector graphics
-* a drawing object / widget class that combines path, transformations and fill definitions.
+* a drawing widget class that combines path, transformations and fill definitions.

 ## Drawing on a display

-The easiest way to draw path based widgets is to use the provided Widget class (gfxDrawObject) and specify all the transformations and colors by attributes.
+The easiest way to draw path based widgets is to use the provided Widget class (gfxDrawWidget) and specify all the transformations and colors by attributes.

 ```cpp